davidbebb/cv/README.md

 ## Employment and Experience

 #### Jan.15 - Present - Full stack software developer, Healthera, Cambridge
 Full stack developer for medical technology company.
-Key developer on a series of core busness apis, as well as implementing an end-to-end test and deployment suite.
+Key developer on a series of core business apis, as well as implementing an end-to-end test and deployment suite.

 #### Oct.
 11 – Aug.
 15 - Cambridge Science Centre, Cambridge
 Start up science education charity.
 Fulfilled a number of roles, as required by changing nature of the venture.
-These included Schools Co-ordinator, Facilities manager, IT systems procurement and support, demonstration design and manufacture, large event co-ordinator, Managed pilot flagship out reach programme 'On the road'.
+These included Schools Coordinator, Facilities manager, IT systems procurement and support, demonstration design and manufacture, large event coordinator, Managed pilot flagship outreach programme 'On the road'.

 #### Sep.
 11 – Aug.
 12 - Lab_13 Scientist-in-Residence, Bowbridge Primary School, Newark, Nottinghamshire